From Fed Up to Fired Up: 3 Steps to Reignite Your Passion

 1. Feeling State Goals

-You’ve just described your feeling state goals, an absolutely critical and often overlooked step to creating the life you want.
+You’ve just described your feeling state goals, an absolutely critical and often overlooked step to creating your desired life.

-Somewhere along the way, we got in the habit of teaching, encouraging and modeling the pursuit of achievement-related goals without regard to whether the successful accomplishment of those goals makes us feel the way we want to feel.
+Somewhere along the way, we got in the habit of teaching, encouraging, and modeling the pursuit of achievement-related goals without regard to whether a successful accomplishment makes us feel the way we want.

-This is the classic story of the Hollywood star who catapulted to fame only to still find themselves questioning whether or not they belong on a stage or the big screen.
+This is the classic story of the Hollywood star who catapulted to fame only to question whether they belonged on stage or the big screen.

-The pro athlete who consistently “wins” but feels lost off the field, court, or course.
+The pro athlete consistently “wins” but feels lost off the field, court, or course.

 The successful ____(fill in the blank)____ who one day realizes that they are leading the life their parents wanted for them, but not the one they desire.